Medicinal plants: Context

+Trade

+The markets for medicinal and aromatic plants are grouped in manufacturing categories of pharmaceuticals and dietary supplements, food and beverages, personal care products and cosmetics, with the pharmaceutical and supplement category accounting for about 60% of the total.
+As of 2023 by one estimate, the global market was US$68 billion per year, growing by 10-20% annually.

+China and India are the leading producers of natural products, and are also the leading exporters and domestic consumers.
+Major importers include the United States, the European Union, and Japan.

 Phytochemical basis

 All plants produce chemical compounds which give them an evolutionary advantage, such as defending against herbivores or, in the example of salicylic acid, as a hormone in plant defenses.
 These phytochemicals have potential for use as drugs, and the content and known pharmacological activity of these substances in medicinal plants is the scientific basis for their use in modern medicine, if scientifically confirmed.
 For instance, daffodils (Narcissus) contain nine groups of alkaloids including galantamine, licensed for use against Alzheimer's disease.
 The alkaloids are bitter-tasting and toxic, and concentrated in the parts of the plant such as the stem most likely to be eaten by herbivores; they may also protect against parasites.

 Modern knowledge of medicinal plants is being systematised in the Medicinal Plant Transcriptomics Database, which by 2011 provided a sequence reference for the transcriptome of some thirty species.
-The major classes of pharmacologically active phytochemicals are described below, with examples of medicinal plants that contain them.
+Major classes of plant phytochemicals are described below, with examples of plants that contain them.